RedisLabs/redislabs-docs/content/ri/memory-optimizations/enable-compression-for-list.md

 List-max-ziplist-size: 8kb(default)
 List-compression-depth: 0,1,2 (0 by default)

-A configuration change in redis.conf `list-compression-depth=1` will help you achieve compression.
+A configuration change in redis.conf `list-compression-depth=1` helps you achieve compression.

 ## What is compression-depth